Facebook Pixel

 For an insurance policy to respond to a claim in these circumstances, the cause needs to be clearly established so that an insured peril or event can be proven.
 (Examples would be fire, explosion, earthquake and impact by vehicle or object of sorts.)
 A claim would be settled in event of these causes.

-It is quite common that tiles, whether floor or wall, suddenly ‘pop’ or ‘tent’ (cracking and lifting) for reasons of increased moisture levels and or temperature variations that give rise to expansion and contraction where either the space allowance between the tiles is insufficient.
+It is quite common that tiles, whether floor or wall, suddenly ‘pop’ or ‘tent’ (cracking and lifting) for reasons of increased moisture levels and or temperature variations that give rise to expansion and contraction where the space allowance between the tiles is insufficient.
 It can also happen because the adhesive is not flexible enough (or even or mixed) or just applied incorrectly.
 Another cause is the natural movement of the building and/or the ground heave wherein movement of the substrata (concrete slab) causes stress to floor tiles.
 These are not ‘sudden and unforeseen’ causes but rather an on-going or gradual process.

 – Defects in design, material, formula, specification, construction or workmanship.